 - Spain (Patent Box).
 60% of income derived from the use of a qualified intangible asset is exempt from corporation income tax, provided that several conditions are met.
 The patent box regime is aligned with the B.E.P.S.
-Action Plan. - Switzerland (C.I.T.).
+Action Plan. - Sweden (B.E.P.S.
+Action Plan).
+The Swedish government has implemented several Actions.
+For further discussion, see page 195 in Outbound Acquisitions. - Switzerland (C.I.T.).
 The general federal corporate tax rate is 8.5%.
 Considering that this tax is deductible, the effective federal corporate rate is brought down to 7.8%.
 However, cantonal and communal taxes also apply.
-Lucerne has an overall 12.3% rate; Appenzell Ausserrhoden has a 13.0% rate; Obwalden has a 12.7% rate; Nidwalden has a 12.7% rate; Zug has a 14.4% rate; Zürich has a 21.2% rate; and Geneva has a 24.2% rate.
+As from 2020, Lucerne has an overall 12.2% rate; Appenzell Ausserrhoden has a 13.0% rate; Obwalden has a 12.7% rate; Nidwalden has a 11.9% rate; Zug has a 11.84% rate; Zürich has a 19.69% rate; and Geneva has a 13.99% rate. - Switzerland (P/E).
+Corporate tax is reduced proportionally to dividend over total income. - United Kingdom (P/E).
+Known as the "Substantial Shareholding Exemption." - Switzerland (Dividends Paid).
+In many cases, a full or partial refund of Swiss withholding tax is available by following notification procedures.
+The Swiss tax authorities must be notified in advance of the distribution and grant permission for relief.
+Under the Swiss-E.U.
+Savings Tax Agreement, dividends paid to any E.U. parent company may follow the notification procedures and receive a full refund of withholding tax if the parent controls at least 20% of the Swiss subsidiary (or a lesser percentage, as provided by an applicable tax treaty).
+For shareholders resident in other countries, dividend distributions may be subject to reduced Swiss withholding tax.
+The notification procedures should be available if the requirements of the relevant double tax treaty are met and permission for partial relief at the source has been obtained prior to distribution.